Philippines: Militant wanted for beheadings, 3 others killed

 Another Abu Sayyaf militant killed in Sunday’s firefight was al-Al Sawadjaan, a bomb-maker and would-be suicide bomber, according to Lt.
 Col. Wilfredo Borgonia, an army infantry battalion commander.

 Troops seized a rifle, a pistol, bomb parts and 15 cellphones.
-They also took into custody Yadah’s wife and three children, the military said in a statement.
+They also took into custody Yadah’s wife and three children, the military said in a statement, adding the children were “rescued.”

 Sawadjaan was a younger brother of Abu Sayyaf commander Mundi Sawadjaan, the main suspect in a number of deadly suicide attacks in recent years in Sulu, a predominantly Muslim province where the militants have been the target of yearslong military offensives.